How to load & test & profile model

 1. Add model file in CMakeLists.txt

-If you want to put the .espdl model file into the .rodata section of the FLASH chip, you need to add the following code in CMakeLists.txt.
-The first few lines should be placed before idf_component_register() and the last line should be placed after idf_component_register().
+To embed the .espdl model file into the .rodata section, add the following code to your CMakeLists.txt.
+The first few lines should be placed before idf_component_register() and the last line after idf_component_register().

 idf_build_get_property(component_targets __COMPONENT_TARGETS)